Graywing007/Dwight-Summer-2021/README.md

 2. <sh /mnt/c/Users/Fluent/Desktop/openfoam-docker.sh>
 3. <cd /mnt/c/Users/Fluent/Desktop/run/>

-decomposeParDict in basement's computer is distributed in 8 CPU cores (2 2 2) instead of 10.
+decomposeParDict in basement's computer should be distributed to 8 CPU cores (2 2 2) instead of 10.

 Things to work on
 * dynamic meshing //Zoe